AndriFannar/HBV1/README.md

 Note: Since the website is hosted on a free Render server, it can take some time to spin up if it has not been contacted for some time.

 ### API
-this project has been converted to an RESTful API.
+This project has been converted to an RESTful API, which is still being actively developed as of March 2024.
 To view details about the API please check out the `api` branch [here](https://github.com/AndriFannar/HBV1/tree/api).

 ### Installation
 This Java Spring Application uses Maven to manage dependencies and build the project.
 The IDE should be able to handle the Maven dependencies automatically.